 This question is part of the Organic Homemade Popsicle Q&A series.

-Sometimes ice pops just won’t come out of their molds, or they break in half when you’re taking them out, which makes the whole popsicle experience far less fun then it should be.
+Sometimes ice pops just won’t come out of their molds, or they break in half when you’re taking them out, which makes your popsicle experience far less fun than it normally is.
 Usually the problem is due to one of the issues below…

 - Your molds suck, especially where handles are concerned.
 Skinny, weak or breakable handles make it tough to get ice pops out.